teokox/EMA/README.md

 <strong>EMA stands for “Encryption by Masking“.</strong>

-The website is available at https://www.creoart.com.
+For more information, visit https://www.creoart.com.

 For more information on encryption and data masking, see the following links: